-Due to its low toxicity, easy transportation and environmental protection^{1,2}, dimethyl carbonate (DMC) has recently been industrially applied in various chemical syntheses, including organic intermediates and efficient solvents.
+Due to its low toxicity, easy transportation and environmental protection, dimethyl carbonate (DMC) has recently been industrially applied in various chemical syntheses, including organic intermediates and efficient solvents.
 In addition to replacing phosgene via green carbonyl synthesis, the demand for DMC in emerging fields represented by electrolytes and polycarbonates is fast growing.
 Thus, the improvement of the DMC production process has drawn much attention.
-Currently, several main routes for the synthesis of DMC have been developed, including phosgenation3, oxidative carbonylation^{4-6}, alcoholysis of urea^{7,8}, transesterification^{9-12}, direct methanol syntheses from CO2^{13,14}, and so on.
-Among the routes, transesterification represents one of the main carbonate synthesis processes owing to its high atomic utilization, high yield of DMC, and mild reaction conditions.
+Currently, several main DMC synthesis routes have been developed, including phosgenation, oxidative carbonylation4-6, alcoholysis of urea, transesterification9-12, direct methanol syntheses from $CO_2^{13,14}$ , and so on.
+Among the routes, transesterification represents one of the main carbonate synthesis processes owing to its high atomic utilization, high yield of DMC, and mild reaction conditions (Scheme 1).

-The leading homogeneous catalyst currently used in the transesterification to synthesize DMC from ethylene carbonate (EC) and methanol is sodium methoxide^{15,16}.
+The leading homogeneous catalyst currently used in the transesterification to synthesize DMC from ethylene carbonate (EC) and methanol is sodium methoxide.
 Although the catalyst has good catalytic activity, it is sensitive to water and liable to produce strong alkaline solid waste, which causes extraordinary difficulties in product purification and catalyst recovery.
 In contrast, heterogeneous catalysts are easier to separate and possess higher stability, while the performance of the catalysts displays low activity due to poor mass transfer efficiency and weak methanol activation ability.
-Today, more literature^{17-21} has reported on heterogeneous catalysts for transesterification, which generally hold high reaction temperature, long reaction time, and low DMC selectivity (Table S1).
+Today, more literature17-21 has reported on heterogeneous catalysts for transesterification, which generally hold high reaction temperatures and low DMC selectivity (Table S1).
 Consequently, developing an efficient heterogeneous catalyst for the transesterification synthesis of DMC under mild conditions is of great practical significance.

-Wang22 et al. found that the CH3O species formed by the activation of methanol with basic catalysts is the key to the synthesis of DMC.
-Valentina23 et al. reported that it was paramount for a catalyst to have a desirable dissociation and adsorption capacity of methanol.
+Wang et al. found that the CH3O\ species formed by the activation of methanol with basic catalysts is the key to the synthesis of DMC.
+Valentina et al. reported that it was paramount for a catalyst to have a desirable dissociation and adsorption capacity of methanol.
 Moreover, the ability of the catalyst to stabilize the reaction intermediates also emphatically affects the performance of the catalyst.
-Herein, the surface of the CuO/ZnO catalyst was modified by the alkali metal K, utilizing the Lewis base property of K to facilitate the activation of methanol to form CH3O species, which were adsorbed and stabilized by CuO/ZnO oxide exhibiting Lewis acids.
-The Lewis acidbase pairs with double active centers in the catalyst can form the synergistic interaction that promotes methanol dissociation and adsorption alongside stabilizing the essential CH3O species.
-Furthermore, the experimental results suggested that changing the loading of alkali metal could effectively regulate the synergy of the double active centers to acquire the excellent-performance heterogeneous catalyst for transesterification.
+Herein, the surface of the CuO/ZnO catalyst was modified by the alkali metal K. Thereafter, utilizing the Lewis base property of K to facilitate the activation of methanol to form CH3O\ species, which were adsorbed and stabilized by Lewis acid CuO/ZnO.
+The Lewis acid-base pairs with double active centers in the catalyst can form the synergistic interaction that promotes methanol dissociation and adsorption alongside stabilizing the loading of alkali metal could effectively regulate the synergy of the double active centers to acquire the excellent-performance heterogeneous catalyst for transesterification.